codebar/tutorials/html/lesson1/tutorial.md

 > What happens when you add `&body=Owls are amazing` to the second link?

-## Commenting
+### Commenting

-We can use a special kind of tag to add notes to our page that the computer will ignore.
+You can use a special kind of tag to add notes to our page that the computer will ignore.
 Comments are particularly useful when wanting to remind yourself, or other programmers, how your code works.

 ```html
 <!-- Note to self: this is where the header goes -->
 ```

-### Bonus
+## Bonus

-#### Twitter share
+### Twitter share

 Add a share on twitter link along with your other sharing links.